Fromero8706/IAAC_Cloud-Based-Management_FR/README.md

 These examples introduce html and javascript concepts that were part of the seminar.
 Initial phase

-- [Example 1](Lhttp://127.0.0.1:5502/Lecture1/Example1/index.html): Simple html and javascript example
+- [Link to examples](https://fromero8706.github.io/lecture1/):html and javascript examples
-- [Example 2](http://127.0.0.1:5502/Lecture1/Example2/index.html): Creates an html table with javascript
-- [FR -  Assignment 1](http://127.0.0.1:5502/Lecture1/Assignments/FR_Assignment01.html) : Combines two excercises into a single HTML file.

 # lecture2